 “What I drink and devour is this sort of large part of my splendor habitual.
-For an afternoon at the seashore, I drink lots of water to hold my skin and hair hydrated; however, fruit is also extremely good for this too.
+For an afternoon at the seashore, I drink lots of water to hydrate my skin and hair; however, fruit is also extremely good.
 I honestly love watermelon!
-And if I manifest to neglect to deliver fruit with me to the seashore, there’s nearly always a person promoting mangos, berries, or a few forms of fresh juice for me to grab.”
+And if I neglect to deliver fruit to the seashore, there’s nearly always a person promoting mangos, berries, or a few forms of fresh juice for me to grab.”

 Forget makeup; double up on fragrance.

 “I like to preserve it quite low-key when it comes to makeup, so my skincare recurring virtually is my beauty routine.
-But if I do put on make-up to the seaside, it’s normally eyeliner.
+But if I do makeup at the seaside, it’s normally eyeliner.
 Chanel’s Le Crayon Kôhl in noir stays positioned quite plenty all day.
 And if it does smudge, it still looks extraordinary and creates a smoky look.
-And I want to wear fragrances when I’m at the beach, notably!
+And I want to wear fragrances at the beach, notably!
 Frederic Malle’s Portrait of a Lady is my favorite.
 I’ve always been a tomboy, but one way or the other, this makes me sense like a woman every time I put on it.
-I spray a touch bit in the morning, and I swear it lasts all day!”
+I spray a bit in the morning, and I swear it lasts all day!”

 Arm yourself with confidence.

 “Being at the seashore and chasing waves, you’ve been given to be confident.
 Confidence [to me] is feeling healthy and glad.
 I have an instructor in Dakar who I do circuit training at the seashore with a pair of instances per week.
 Dakar has an actual exercise subculture.
-By 6:00 p.M., the whole town is out at the Corniche or of their neighborhoods playing sports or operating out.
+By 6:00 p.M., the whole town is out at the Corniche or in their neighborhoods playing sports or operating out.
 It’s exquisite because you’ll see human beings of all shapes, sizes, ages, and socioeconomic backgrounds working out aspect by using aspect.”